brown-studios/minuet/README.md

 ## Notice

-The Minuet software, documentation, design, and all other copyright protected artifacts are released under the terms of the [MIT license](LICENSE).
+The Minuet software, documentation, design, and all copyright protected artifacts are released under the terms of the [MIT license](LICENSE).

 The Minuet hardware is released under the terms of the [CERN-OHL-W license](hardware/LICENSE).